lucidillusions/bsky-story/_blogs/2025-05-23-siteupdates.markdown

 3. Added an 'Updated on' section for blogs.

+### New additions (June 19, 2025)

+1. Changed the theme to Catppuccin Latte (light mode) and Mocha (dark mode).

+2. Added a floating theme toggle button.

+3. Added image related features for the blog.
 <hr />

 ### Quick Notes for Future Reference.
 (June 17, 2025)

 - GitHub action and PAT.